garrandall/popular-music-data/tracks/can-i-stay-with-you-karyn-white.md

 For the rest of my life (For the rest of my life)

 Can I stay with you, babe (Stay, stay)
-Through the end of all time (Ooh)
+Through the end of all time (Oh)
 Oh, baby, please
 Let me stay through the night

 Can I stay with you, babe
-For the rest of the night (Oh, ooh)
+For the rest of the night (Oh, oh)
 Can I stay with you, babe
 For the rest of my life (Mmm... mmm...)